Can I work as a doctor in Australia and New Zealand?

 Can New Zealand doctors work in Australia?

-Certainly, New Zealand doctors can work in Australia under the Trans-Tasman Mutual Recognition Agreement (TTMRA), which facilitates the mutual recognition of qualifications between the two countries.
-This agreement means that a doctor who is registered to practice in New Zealand can apply for and is entitled to receive registration to practice in Australia.
+Certainly, New Zealand doctors with appropriate qualifications can work in Australia.
 The process is managed by the Australian Health Practitioner Regulation Agency (AHPRA).
 While the registration process is streamlined, New Zealand doctors must still meet any specific requirements of the Australian Medical Board to practice in their chosen specialty or field.

 Can Australian doctors work in New Zealand?